Learn what types of skills and education you'll need to embark on a rewarding health care career as a nurse practitioner.

 Physical endurance: Working as a nurse practitioner can be mentally, emotionally, and physically draining.
 You will need to take care of your own health in order to continue providing the best care for your patients.

 Before you can become a nurse practitioner, you must be a licensed registered nurse (RN).
-You will also need to complete a master of science in nursing (MSN).
+You will also need to complete an MSN.
 Many programs prefer that you have a bachelor's degree in nursing, but some may offer a different type of certification program.

 If you meet the qualifications above, you can go through the following steps to become an NP: